boseji/docker-examples/06_Multistage-Prod-build-go-web-app/Readme.md

 https://forums.docker.com/t/how-to-remove-none-images-after-building/7050

-There are many suggested methods to remove this final wrinkel.
+There are many suggested methods to remove this final wrinkle.

 ## Improving upon default 'Multi-Stage' Builds

-We found that tagging intermidiate builds is the best way to remove the `<none>` images.
+We found that tagging intermediate builds is the best way to remove the `<none>` images.

 We first created out combo `Dockerfile`